 Culture is about individual behaviours that deliver business outcomes and how operational drivers can be leveraged to reinforce those behaviours.
-Cultural alignment is critical for effective organizational change in M&A.
+Cultural alignment is critical for effective organisational change in M&A.

-A well-articulated strategy allows for more-effective organizational choices.
-Organizational choices include how work is done; how resources are structured; what is measured; how talent is selected, developed and rewarded; and how leaders foster a winning culture.
+A well-articulated strategy allows for more-effective organisational choices.
+Organisational choices include how work is done; how resources are structured; what is measured; how talent is selected, developed and rewarded; and how leaders foster a winning culture.2

 How leaders behave (61%)

 Working environment (46%)